 Setting Your Martial Arts Tuition Rates, Part 1

-By Michael Massie
+By Mike Massie

 One of the most common questions I receive from instructors, and the one that seems to cause most new instructors to have sleepless nights is, "How much should I charge?”